 Here are four benefits to having a simple website:

-For more information on how to create a visually appealing web page, see our web design page.
+For more information on how to create a visually appealing web page, see our web design services page.

 While you may have many services to offer, it is vital to stick to the essentials of this part of city page design.